KannonZenetism/zenetism-field-physics/structural-physics/SP04-orientation-field-dynamics.md

 ### 14.3 Meta-Cosmic Conservation

 - A single universe may be unidirectional
-- The multiversal pair remains bidirectional
+- The paired expression remains bidirectional
 - The biospiral is conserved at the meta-structural level

 > **14.4 Note on Equilibrium, Dissolution, and Limit Universes:**